KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/setup/1html-file.md

    ```
 1. Save the file.

-    {% hint style='tip' %}Unsaved files have a small dot on the right side of the file's tab in Atom.{% endhint %}
+    {% hint style='tip' %}Unsaved files have a small blue dot on the right side of the file's tab in Atom.{% endhint %}